 New technologies put conversational commerce in the spotlight

 Recently, this trend has become popular because of the use of artificial intelligence as a way to provide convenience to both clients and online retailers, shortening the customer waiting time and saving business owners time and money.
 According to Helpshift, 83% of customers would contact a brand messaging service if it meant they would get an immediate response.

 A favored strategy is a mix between human interaction and bots, creating triage steps to understand how to better redirect that customer inquiry.
 Artificial intelligence and bots are normally used by big companies that need to maintain the same customer service excellence through all channels.
 Plus, bots provide real-time accurate information on inventory, catalog options, delivery times and more.

 Chatbots are predictable and convenient, but they are also limited.
 The boom of conversational commerce and its advantages are mostly associated with human interaction and the differences it brings to the table when closing a sale and creating meaningful connections with clients.
-Even so, the forecast predicts that chatbots will account for 50% of conversational commerce interactions by 2025.
+Even so, the forecast predicts that chatbots will account for 50% of interactions by 2025.